Le Coquelet à la Moutarde is an elegant yet rustic French-inspired dish featuring tender Cornish hens bathed in a luxurious mustard cream gravy.

 Pat the birds dry with paper towels and place them on a baking sheet.
 With the shears, cut the tips of the wings off and discard.

-Bake for 40-45 minutes or until the hens test done with a meat thermometer or the juices run clear.
+Bake for 40-45 minutes or until the hens test done with a meat thermometer (165°F) or the juices run clear.

 While the hens rest, prepare the gravy.

-In a saucepan, melt 2 tablespoons of butter.
-Whisk in 2 tablespoons of flour and allow it to cook for just a minute.
-Whisk in 2 cups of half & half (or milk.)
-Add in 2 tablespoons of the mustard and 1/4 teaspoon each of salt and pepper.
+In a saucepan, melt butter.
+Whisk in all-purpose flour and allow it to cook for just a minute.
+Whisk in half & half (or milk.)
+Add in some of the mustard along with some salt and pepper.
 Stirring continually, bring this to a gentle boil.
-Let it cook for one minute and remove from the heat.

 Enjoy!

-Le Coquelet a la Moutarde | Mustard Hens with Cream Gravy
+Mustard Hens with Cream Gravy

 Ingredients